In this article, we are going to discuss 12 day Everest Base Camp Trek Itinerary.

 Day 02: Phakding to Namche

 Altitude: 3450 m

-The second day of your trek wakes you up with new energy.
-You have to walk to the Namche bazar this day.
+The second day of your 12 Day Everest Base Camp Trek Itinerary, wakes you up with new energy.
+You have to walk to the Namche Bazar this day.
 You follow the trail that ascends steeply over a rocky ridge to the Benkar valley.
 You cross the Dudh Koshi River and follow the trail that leads you to Chumoa, Monjo, and Jorsale Village.
 Again the steep path on the trail takes you to the Namche Bazar, the market area of Khumbu region.
 On the way, you walk through the alpine forest of pine, juniper, Himalayan fir.
 On a clear day, you may get to view the stunning sight of Mount Everest (8848m) and Mount Lhotse (8516m).
-Today’s long walking journey rest at Namche Bazaar.
+Today’s long walking journey rests at Namche Bazaar.

 Day 03: Namche rest day for Acclimatization.